 Well, I love the sound of that, and will be heading off to buy more fabric soon!

-If you would like any more information about life in the Southern Highlands, or you would like to inspect any of the properties I currently have listed, please get in touch with me at any time!
+If you would like any more information about life in the Southern Highlands, please get in touch with me at any time!

 Love, Di xx